Anirudh-Siweizhou/eBASE_Demo/README.md

 # eBASE_Demo
-**Paper**: eBASE: Real-Time Battery Swap Recommendation System for eBike Users **Description**: The demonstration of the eBASE, termed as Hangzhou Intelligent Urban Green Travel.
+**Paper**: eBASE: Real-Time Battery Swap Recommendation System for eBike Users

+**Description**: The demonstration of the Intelligent Battery Swap Recommendation System built on eBASE.
 ## The url of the demo
 You can find the interactive demo here:
 [ Hangzhou Intelligent Urban Green Travel](https://routemapsit.yugu.net.cn/index.html)